Guide to Port of Split, Croatia (So You Don’t Get Lost)

 The Split Harbor houses the bus station, train station, ferry ticket offices, and catamaran docks – all within a compact area, on the main promenade close to the old town area.

-It doesn’t really matter if you want to get to the Central Dalmatian islands, find your way to the ferry leaving to Dubrovnik or you have just arrived by bus from the Split airport, follow my directions and you’ll get by just fine.
+It doesn’t really matter if you want to get to the Central Dalmatian islands, find your way to the ferry leaving for Dubrovnik, visit the nearby Diocletian palace, or you have just arrived by bus from the Split airport, follow my directions and you’ll get by just fine.

 three piers of Split Harbor